-We know that Paul believed much church work was still needed there because he left Timothy in Ephesus (1 Timothy 1:3) and Titus in Crete (Titus 1:5) to do the work.
+We know that Paul believed much church work was still needed there because he left Timothy in Ephesus (1 Timothy 1:3) to do the work.
 Nevertheless, he says he has fulfilled the gospel in the whole region.

 In fact, he goes so far as to say in Romans 15:23, “But now, since I no longer have any room for work in these regions …Ihope to see you as I go to Spain.”
 No more room for work!
 This is truly astonishing when you think of the shortness of the time since the gospel penetrated Asia and Macedonia and Greece and Illyricum, and how much there really was to be done in these regions.